telliott99/MySwift2/chapter1/strings.rst

     [Tom, Sean, Joan]
     >

-Not only is the ``NSString`` method called, but the type that is returned is a Swift ``[String]`` (also known as ``Array<String>``) rather than an Objective-C NSArray containing what appear to be NSString objects (but are actually something else, see the end of the book).
+Not only is the ``NSString`` method called, but the type that is returned is a Swift ``[String]` rather than an Objective-C NSArray containing what appear to be NSString objects but are actually not (see the end of the book).

-Another useful thing is that one can go back and forth between String and NSString pretty easily:
+Another useful thing is that one can go back and forth between String and NSString easily:

 .. sourcecode:: bash